linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 16 - Estimating Equity Value per Share.md

 # What about Future Claims?

 As you forecast earnings growth for your firm, you generally also assume that the firm will increase its debt as it grows.
 A question that arises then is whether you should be subtracting the value of these future debt issues when estimating equity value today.
 The answer is no, since the value of the equity is a current value and these future claims do not exist today.
 To illustrate, assume that you have a firm with no debt today and that you assume that it will have a 30 percent debt ratio in stable growth.
-Assume further that your estimate of the terminal value for this firm is  $10 billion in five years.
-You are implicitly assuming that your firm will borrow$ 3 billion in five years to raise its debt ratio to 30 percent.
+Assume further that your estimate of the terminal value for this firm is  \$10 billion in five years.
+You are implicitly assuming that your firm will borrow\$ 3 billion in five years to raise its debt ratio to 30 percent.
 This higher debt ratio may affect your firm value today, but the value of equity today is the firm value less the current debt (which is zero).

 # MANAGEMENT AND EMPLOYEE OPTIONS